marsteg/adventure-game/README.md

 		- All Rooms in a Yaml
 		- All NPCs in a Yaml
 		- all Doors in a Yaml
-- provide a small button that displays the objectname of whatever you are pointing at
 ## Conversations
 	- text currently stays X seconds - clicking should skip to the next line
 	- how to manage it when picking up an item should change dialog choices?